shipperhq/module-shipper/README.md

 Description
 -----------
 ShipperHQ will install as a simple shipping carrier in Magento 2.
 To get started you'll need to sign up for a ShipperHQ account at https://shipperhq.com/magento2.
 There's no cost for the extension and ShipperHQ is free for 30 days.
-Once installed you can configure with your ShipperHQ platform credentials to provide multiple carrier rates and manage complex shipping rules via our ShipperHQ dashboard.
+Once installed, you can configure with your ShipperHQ platform credentials to provide multiple carrier rates and manage complex shipping rules via our ShipperHQ dashboard.

 Compatibility
 -------------